father of the bride speech

 Welcome and Thanks

 Time for the formalities.
-Welcoming the audience and acknowledging family, friends, absentees, those who have travelled long distances, and those who have made an extra effort will complete this necessary part of your speech and have everyone feeling part of the group.
+Welcoming the audience and acknowledging family, friends, absentees, those who have traveled long distances, and those who have made an extra effort will complete this necessary part of your speech and have everyone feeling part of the group.

 A transition from the start and into the body of your speech.
 Following the formalities, engage your audience with general thoughts on the wedding day, yesteryear, the couple, or marriage.
 Some may launch straight into stories about the bride or groom, but this is a place to add a personal touch, relate the day’s events to your own life, and keep the audience’s interest up.
 If you wrote a theme, this is a great place to get your message out there.